» AQUA VIVA

-Lispector, like all dead artists, has the power to speak to us from beyond the grave through their surviving works.
-This hearse does not evoke a ritual of death, quite the opposite: it celebrates that through art we have the potential to live on.
-Through their creations, we can become surprisingly intimate with artists whose physical bodies are long dead.
-We can reflect on how some aspects of life are timeless, such as our fascination with and fear of death, and how existence is in a constant state of flux.
-We become aware that our lives are played out in the paradoxical tension between continuity and change.
-This performance is a reflection about this strange form of communication, drawing upon many of the temporal, musical, and metaphysical themes found in Água Viva.
+In her 1973 novel, Água Viva, the Brazilian author Clarice Lispector presents us with metaphysical reflections of the most spellbinding nature.
+It embodies the power of artists to speak to us from beyond the grave through their surviving works.
+By reading their creations we can become surprisingly intimate with artists whose physical bodies are long dead.
+We can reflect on how some aspects of life are timeless: such as our fascination with and fear of death.
+We become conscious that our lives are played out in the paradoxical tension between continuity and discontinuity.
+The performance is a reflection about this strange form of communication, drawing upon many of the temporal, musical, and metaphysical themes found in Água Viva.

 Performance at Igreja do Espírito Santo, Caldas da Rainha, Portugal, September 21, 2019.

 Concept: Per Hüttner, Carima Neusser, Randolph Albright.
 Choreography, Performance: Carima Neusser.
 Soundscape: Garcia da Selva.
 Production: Vision Forum and Gremio Caldense.
 Funded by: The Swedish Arts Grants Committee.